Write a little about yourself. Just a paragraph will do.

 Don’t overthink this one; tell us what you’re doing day-to-day.

-Beyond my work a day (and night) life, I have been known to dance
+Beyond my intense work a day (and night) life, I enjoy vacations

 I’m really good at